thegetty/quire-docs/content/about/faq.md

 Learn more about deploying your project on our [Deploy Your Project](https://quire.getty.edu/docs-v1/site-deploy/) page.

-## What are the options for printing and distributing my Quire publication?
+## What are the options for printing and distributing my publication?

 At [Getty Publications](https://www.getty.edu/publications/) we do short-run digital printing for  Quire books and publish in small quantities, between 100-400 units.
 This model has a higher price per unit but requires less upfront investment.
 The company we use for short-run digital printing is [Integrated Books International (IBI)](https://www.booksintl.com/), which supplies our distributor directly.